 10 Practice Emergency Scenarios for Athletic Trainers

-Whether you are an athletic trainer working independently on a per diem job, one of hundreds of healthcare providers covering a marathon, or just trying to do the best you can at your institution, being prepared is the first step to providing high quality healthcare.
+Whether you’re an athletic trainer working independently on a per diem job, one of hundreds of medical professionals covering a marathon, or just trying to do the best you can at your school, being prepared is the first step to providing high quality healthcare.

-In each scenario consider the resources (personnel, equipment, space, time) YOU have available, best next steps and factors or information that would influence or change your thought process.
+In each scenario consider the resources (personnel, equipment, space, time) that YOU have available, best next steps, and factors or information that would influence or change your thought process.
 Then, PRACTICE each.

 You are covering a high school softball game when a woman starts screaming in the stands for help.
 “My husband just collapsed!
 Please, someone!”
 You run over to assess the situation.
 As you arrive the woman shares “he was shaking his arm out and then grabbed at his chest before he just collapsed!”

 You are covering an early morning field hockey practice in the middle of August.
 Practice is nearing the end and you notice one of the new freshmen doesn’t quite look right.
 You go up to her during a break in the action and she tells you she feels weak and her vision is a little blurry.
 You also notice that she is a little shaky and anxious.
 You remember from pre-participation screenings that this athlete is diabetic.

 You are working a club ice hockey game at your university.
 A member from the opposing team is pursuing the puck into the corner and gets bumped and goes into the boards head first.
 Since the opposing team did not travel with an AT, you go out to assess.
 He is prone on the ice up against boards and has not moved.
 He is alert and tells you he is having a hard time moving his legs to get up.